HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 **classic binary models (truth–falsehood)**
 are becoming too rigid to reflect the complexity of reality.

-HYBRID does not offer *ultimate truth*.
+HYBRIDA does not offer *ultimate truth*.
 But it **declares a readiness for honest unknowing** –
 and for **gradual, reflective, non-authoritarian cognition**.